Birch Cottage has a new website of its own

 Welcome to Lackan Cottage Farm

-We’re Steve and Claire Golemboski-Byrne, we live here off grid with our daughter, our dog, cats and horses.
+We’re Steve and Claire Golemboski-Byrne, we live here off grid with our daughter, our dog, cats, horses and bees.
 We make all our own energy using wind and solar, grow as much of our own food as we can (it varies widely) and have used permaculture design principles to help us create a great place to live.

 Here on the website you’ll find stories about the projects we’ve undertaken – what works, what doesn’t.
 You can come stay in our guest cottage – Birch Cottage and we will show you round, or maybe you just want to find out how to do some of this stuff.
 Either way, welcome.